-In vehicles fitted with engine oil level monitoring, the engine oil level is checked automatically, Vehicle messages ▷ 80.
-It is advisable to check the engine oil level manually before embarking on a long journey.
+In vehicles fitted with engine oil level monitoring, the engine oil level is checked automatically, Vehicle messages ▷ 81.
+However, check the engine oil level manually on a regular basis to prevent damage to the engine.
+Ensure that the correct specification of oil is used.
+Recommended fluids and lubricants ⇔ 175.

 Check with the vehicle on a level surface.
 The engine must be at operating temperature and switched off for at least 5 minutes.